Great Depression-sized slowdown seen, but some light appears

 ________________________

-GLOBAL MALAISE: Economists are still trying to put into context the shock that the world has absorbed, and will absorb.
+GLOBAL MALAISE: Economists are trying to put into context the shock that the world must absorb.
 On Tuesday, the International Monetary Fund put the damage at Great Depression levels.

 — France is forecasting an 8% drop in growth this year and is staring down its worst recession since World War II.
 And that 8% drop may be optimistic, Finance Minister Bruno Le Maire said Tuesday.

-The nation is pumping money into unemployment benefits and helping struggling businesses.
-But that spending, coupled with plunging growth, could push France’s deficit up to 9% in 2020, Budget Minister Gerard Darmanin said.
+Unemployment benefits and aid for struggling businesses coupled with plunging growth could push France’s deficit up 9% in 2020.

-AS YOU WERE: North America is in lockdown but in regions struck early by the coronavirus, there is movement toward whatever will become the post-pandemic normal.
-Those attempts could provide the road map ahead for the rest of the world.
+AS YOU WERE: North America is in lockdown but regions struck early by the coronavirus are moving toward the post-pandemic normal.
+Those attempts could provide a road map.

-— Italian book, stationary and children's stores were allowed to open nationwide Tuesday, provided they could maintain the same social-distancing and sanitary measures required in supermarkets.
-Some regional governors did not greenlight those openings, however, and many shop owners are keeping their doors shut.
+— Italian book, stationary and children's stores were allowed to open nationwide Tuesday, provided they could maintain the same social-distancing and safety measures required of supermarkets.

-— Poland will start to gradually lift restrictions Sunday on businesses and individuals.
-The nation went into lockdown on March 13.
-Government spokesman Piotr Mueller said that the number of people allowed into shops is expected to be raised and some restrictions on open air activity will be lifted.
+— Poland will gradually lift restrictions Sunday on businesses and individuals.
+The number of people allowed into shops will be increased and some restrictions on pubic movement will be lifted.

-— Audi has restarted operations at its Hungarian plant, though at a very limited scale.
+— Audi restarted operations at its Hungarian plant, though at a very limited scale.
 A single shift of about 100 employees began assembling V6 engines Tuesday, with another V6 engine assembly line expected to restart by the end of the week.
-Wider plant activities, albeit still in single shifts, are expected to gradually restart late next week.

-The country closed almost all retail stores in mid-March.
-Austrian authorities have said they plan to begin reopening them on May 2, followed by restaurants in mid-May, provided the pandemic remains under control.
+— General Motors says it has started producing breathing machines at a repurposed electronics plant in Kokomo, Indiana.
+The company plans to ship more than 600 of the critical care ventilators by the end of April under a contract with the U.S. Department of Health and Human Services.

+The $489.4 million contract calls for GM to deliver 30,000 by the end of August.
+GM said it is producing the ventilators at cost.
+The machines will go into the Strategic National Stockpile for distribution, HHS said.

-COST IN JOBS: The wave of layoffs and furloughs have been massive.
-Companies continue to shed jobs, though most vow to bring people back into the workplace as soon as it is safe.
+COST IN JOBS: The wave of layoffs and furloughs have been massive and companies continue to shed jobs.

-— Groupon will release or furlough about 2,800 workers, more than 40% of its entire workforce.
-The company, which had struggled before the pandemic, said in a regulatory filing that the majority of the cuts will take place in the current quarter.
+— Groupon will release or furlough about 2,800 workers, more than 40% of its workforce.
+The company said in a regulatory filing that the majority will take place this quarter.

-— New Zealand, which has also been hit by the outbreak, is now absorbing the economic fallout.
-NZME, which runs radio stations and newspapers, is reducing its workforce by 15% through layoffs and attrition.
-And the owners of the country's Burger King restaurants are seeking bankruptcy protection and a buyer dozens of locations with hopes of speeding re-openings when the pandemic fades.
+RETAIL THERAPY: Retailers and malls have been hard hit by the shutdown, but some are pivoting.

+— American Dream, a huge New Jersey entertainment complex, is partnering with health care companies to open a drive-thru testing site for the COVID-19 virus at its massive parking lot.
+The complex, the second largest mall behind Mall of America, opened in November after 12 years of development.
+It was supposed to unveil a waterpark and hundreds of stores last month but it ended up closing the entire mall to curb the spread of the coronavirus.

+— The pandemic has compounded problems at Boeing, which is struggling to contain a crisis related to malfunctioning of its marquee aircraft, the 737 Max.
+Boeing dropped more than 300 planes from its order book in March.
+The company said Tuesday it delivered 20 commercial jets last month, less than half the 54 delivered in March 2019.

+— Airline stocks rose sharply on expectations that the airlines will tap $25 billion in grants and loans to cover their payrolls.
+The nation’s leading airlines could begin agreeing to Treasury’s terms as early as Tuesday, according to officials briefed on the matter.

 EARNINGS SEASON!: Twenty-three S&P 500 constituents are scheduled to report quarterly earnings this week.
 Of the 11 S&P sectors, only three are expected to report per-share profit gains compared with last year, according to S&P Global Market Intelligence.
-Everyone will be looking closely at companies with operations in China to see how they emerged from the outbreak there.
+Everyone will be looking closely at companies with operations in China to see how those operations emerged from the outbreak.

-— JPMorgan Chase, Wells Fargo and Johnson & Johnson all posted earnings Tuesday.
+— JPMorgan Chase, Wells Fargo and Johnson & Johnson posted earnings Tuesday.

 MARKETS: Volatility in markets continues.
 Markets have tumbled sharply since the beginning of the pandemic, but they're up this week.

-— Stocks are opening higher on Wall Street Tuesday as traders gingerly embrace early signs that the White House and a number of state governors are sorting out how to gradually reopen the economy.
-Big companies also started reporting their first-quarter earnings, revealing damage from the coronavirus outbreak.
+— Stocks moved higher as the White House and a number of state governors weighed how to reopen the economy.

 ISLANDS IN THE STREAM: Global activity has screeched to a halt, but there are aspects that are humming, and that includes streamed entertainment.

-— Roku expects first-quarter steaming hours will spike 49% compared with last year, or total 13.2 billion hours.
+— Roku expects first-quarter steaming hours will spike 49% compared with last year, about 13.2 billion hours.
 It anticipates an increase of 3 million active users, close to 40 million.

 The newly launched Disney streaming service now has 50 million new subscribers.